wink-wink-wink555/blind_navigation/README.md

 #### Voice Settings
 1. Click the "Settings" button on the main interface
 2. Adjust voice speed, volume, and other parameters
+3. Set your preferred name or nickname for personalized voice prompts
-3. Click the "Test Voice" button to preview the effect
+4. Click the "Test Voice" button to preview the effect
-4. Click the "Save Settings" button to save the changes
+5. Click the "Save Settings" button to save the changes

+#### Personalized Voice Prompts
+1. Navigate to the "Voice Personalization" section in Settings
+2. Enter your preferred name, nickname, or how you would like to be addressed
+3. Select voice tone and style preferences
+4. The system will use ollama-qwen2.5:3b model to generate customized navigation prompts that address you by your preferred name
+5. You can preview different prompt styles before saving your preferences

 ## Notes